-In ‘A little Dog that wags his tail’ Emily Dickinson explores themes of human nature, the purpose of life, and freedom.
-Throughout the text, she comments on the pleasures of taking simple joys from life and the purposeless governing that “adults” try to exert over the world.
+Throughout ‘A little Dog that wags his tail,’ the speaker comments on the pleasures of taking simple joys from life and the purposeless governing that “adults” try to exert over the world.
 Happiness, such as that seen in the wagging of a dog’s tail, is compared through metaphor to the youthful happiness of childhood.

 Explore A little Dog that wags his tail

 Emily Dickinson begins this poem by speaking about seeing a dog wag its tail.
 It is a simple pleasure, stimulated by unadulterated joy.
 This image reminds her of a boy who gambols without “an earthly cause”.
 He does so because “he is a little Boy” and that’s all.
 Both the dog and the boy act in accordance with their own instincts.

 In the last lines, she speaks on a cat and its war with a mouse then turns to address a class of adults she dislikes.
 These are people who look down on children acting like children and the play they engage in.

 ‘A little Dog that wags his tail’ by Emily Dickinson is a four-stanza poem that is separated into sets of four lines, known as quatrains.
 These quatrains follow a simple rhyme scheme of ABCB, changing end sounds from stanza to stanza.
 The lines are also very similar in length.